dymurray/apb-blogs/rocketchat-tutorial.md

 apb relist
 ```

-This will trigger the service catalog to get full list of bootstrapped APB specs.
+This will trigger the service catalog to get the full list of bootstrapped APB specs.

 # Configuring OpenShift Ansible Broker to deploy RocketChat APB from RHCC
 In order to use images published by ISVs (in this instance [rocketchat-apb](https://access.redhat.com/containers/?tab=overview#/registry.connect.redhat.com/rocketchat/rocketchat-apb)), we need to append the OpenShift Ansible Broker's registry configuration with the `openshift` registry adapter pointing to `registry.connect.redhat.com`.
 To do this, please make sure that your Ansible OpenShift Broker's configuration looks like the following: